Twometer/fibers/README.md

  subscribers.
 Duplex fibers on the other hand wait for a response to be sent by a subscriber and return it in the HTTP response to the publisher.

+There also exists a JavaScript library for easier development of fiber clients.
+It is located in the `lib` folder and requires the `ws` npm package as a dependency.

 ## Endpoints
 - `/{fiber}/subscribe`: WebSocket endpoint for subscribing to messages in that fiber.
 - `/{fiber}/publish`: POST endpoint for publishing messages to that fiber.